sitevision/envision/packages/envision-docs/src/pages/components/form.md

 ---
 title: Form
-since: 2024.04.1
+since: 2024.05.1
 ---

-Form classes and markup has been updated in 2024.04.1.
+Form classes and markup has been updated in 2024.05.1.
 [Deprecated legacy form classes and components can be found here](/deprecated/form/).

 ## Basics

 Wrap the form in `.env-form`.

-Each form field combination of text label and form control should be wrapped in `.env-form-field` for consistent spacing.
+Each form field combination of text label and form control may optionally be wrapped in `.env-form-field` for consistent spacing.
-The form field wrapper may also contain an optional helptext using `.env-form-field-help`.
+The form field wrapper may also contain a help text using `.env-form-field-help`.

 ```html
 <form class="env-form" action="/">